jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

     // more constraints to be added here!
 ])
 ```

+:white_check_mark: Now I can see the label!

 >
->Notice the way I’m pinning the label to view.layoutMarginsGuide – that will make the score label have a little distance from the right edge of the screen.
+>Notice the way I’m pinning the label to `view.layoutMarginsGuide` – that will make the score label have a little distance from the right edge of the screen.
 >
->Tip: Remember that you’re setting anchors as an array, so make sure you include a comma after each one.
+>**Tip**: Remember that you’re setting anchors as an array, so make sure you include a comma after each one.
 >
 >To avoid confusion, here’s what you should have so far: